 * Update - I uploaded a set of photos onto Flickr from my time in Utila - have a look here : Jamie's Utila Photos

 Looks like aboututila.com has not been updated for a while.
-There's some great info on here.
+There was some great info on here.
 I love the old photos.
 I'd love to go back one day.
 I have nightmares about Utila looking like a concrete jungle, with shopping malls and big resorts, but I think that's unlikely to happen.
 Nothing seems to have changed since 1999 except good things like 24 hour electricity.

 I learned to dive with Utila Dive Centre, and loved it so much I stayed for 2 months and did my Divemaster course, logging nearly 100 dives in the process.
 I'm not a big fan of "zero to hero" courses really, but I think I turned out OK.
 The instructors were very good there.
 In early 1999 after my Instructor course I did some work at the Bay Islands College of Diving, then changed to Paradise Divers, where we got things rocking and were one of the busiest dive shops over the summer of 1999.
 We never had a web site, and when Brian offered us a web site in exchange for a dive course we said YES!
 You'll find a photo of me somewhere on that site below, it's not been updated at all since then...